vmware-tanzu-learning/shipkin-course/units/using-shipkin/pipeline/index.md

 # Pipeline

 Shipkin can generate Concourse pipelines for publishing courses from a project to PWS or to Amazon S3.

-Generated pipelines will using student login credentials from an optional `course.properties` file in each course directory.
+Generated pipelines optionally add student login credentials from an optional `course.properties` file in each course directory.

 ## Generate for Pivotal Web Services